Kristo Kondakçi: Overview

-In 2017, Kondakçi partnered with cellist Alan Toda-Ambaras to launch the Eureka Ensemble, a professional orchestra based in Boston, dedicated to nurturing social impact through music.
-Since its founding, the ensemble has partnered with acclaimed artists such as violist Kim Kashkashian and violinist Midori to engage in community-intensive programming focusing on immigrant and refugee youth and those impacted by homelessness.
-Eureka Ensemble has also partnered with the School for the Environment at UMass Boston to address the impacts of climate change through music.
+In 2017, Kondakçi partnered with cellist Alan Toda-Ambaras to found the Eureka Ensemble, a professional orchestra based in Boston, dedicated to nurturing social impact through music.
+Since its founding, the ensemble has partnered with acclaimed artists such as violist Kim Kashkashian and violinist Midori, among others, to engage in community-intensive programming focusing on underserved communities and the issues they face, such as immigrant and refugee youth and those impacted by homelessness.